Arcensoth/datapacks/README.md

 [Fair Stairs]       | Increases the number of stairs crafted from blocks.
 [Flexible Stone]    | Allows crafting stone items from more stone types.
 [Paper Arrows]      | Allows crafting arrows with paper instead of feathers.
+[Phantom Elytra]    | Craft elytra from phantom membrane and leather.
 [Turtle Boxes]      | Allows crafting shulker boxes from turtle shells.

 ## Other Datapacks